lora-aprs/LoRa_APRS_iGate/README.md

 The versions are based on this settings:
 * major: the current year (2 digits)
 * minor: the current week of the year
-* patch: if there is a patch for an release, just increment the number, otherwise 0
+* patch: if there is a important fix for an release, just increment the number, otherwise 0

 *example*: a new release will be created on the 11/14/2020, this version numbers will be used:
 * major: 20